jascenso/ISTOmnidirectionalDataset/README.md

 # Source Publication

-The ISTOmnidirectional Dataset, as well as the aforementioned objective metrics evaluation, are described in [a paper_SPIE2018_final_Copyright.pdf] here
+The ISTOmnidirectional Dataset, as well as the aforementioned objective metrics evaluation, are described in [here](./paper_SPIE2018_final_Copyright.pdf)

 # Access to the Dataset